Philip Akin

 Philip Akin (born April 18, 1950) is a Canadian actor.

-Akin has had roles in major American films such as The Sum of All Fears, S.W.A.T., and Get Rich or Die Tryin'.
+Akin has been acting and directing for over 40 years.
+He has had roles in American films such as The Sum of All Fears, S.W.A.T., and Get Rich or Die Tryin'.
 He has also done much voice work, including voicing the character of Bishop for the X-Men animated series and Tripp Hansen in Monster Force.